 } need to watch not to promote 5G, need to soften more.

+Comments on “We propose to modify existing DSRC licenses to allow operation in only the 5.895-5.925GHz sub-band to the extent that licensees want to operate a C-V2X system or only in 5.895-5.905 GHz to the extent this sub-band is retained for DSRC systems and the licensees want to continue their DSRC operations.”
+[A], paragraph 34

-V.a V2X Channel Needs
+V2X Channel Needs

 The currently proposed NPRM cites preliminary studies submitted by the 5GAA that have shown that a single 20 MHz channel provides sufficient throughput for many anticipated V2X features.
 However, we strongly advise against the use of a single channel for both basic safety messages (BSMs) and non-safety-critical messages.
 Despite the use of intelligent prioritization of BSMs, there is a possibility that BSM suffer from interference by hidden nodes, i.e., vehicles and RSUs that did not understand that a BSM is being transmitted, which can ultimately lead to traffic collisions.
 The probability for such interference will only increase with increasing market adoption of V2X.
 Therefore, non-safety critical messages must not be allowed to transmit on the same channel as BSMs.

 On the other hand, non-safety critical messages may constitute the major economic driver for market adoption of V2X.
-For example, platooning of trucks on highways was shown to improve average fuel efficiency by up to 13% for the involved vehicles [7], potentially leading to billions of dollars in savings for the trucking industry and thus providing a major investment incentive.
+For example, platooning of trucks on highways was shown to improve average fuel efficiency by up to 13% for the involved vehicles [3a], potentially leading to billions of dollars in savings for the trucking industry and thus providing a major investment incentive.
 However, it was shown that the involved vehicles must exchange information at very a high rate of up 30 messages per second [2, p.
-14] in order to maintain speed and distance, thus creating frequent potential interference of BSMs.
+14] }check this reference} in order to maintain speed and distance, thus creating frequent potential interference of BSMs.

 We conclude that a single channel will be insufficient to support both safety-critical V2X communication as well as V2X features that accelerate market adoption.
 Instead, we anticipate that at least 2 or 3 different parallel channels will be required for successful adoption of V2X, regardless of whether these channels will use C-V2X or DSRC technology.

-[7] https://www.nrel.gov/docs/fy18osti/70868.pdf

 OOB performance/requirements: